duythai3/ubuntu/lessons/linux-filesystem.md

 ---

 # __3. Moving Around the Filesystem__
-To explore Linux, you use the Terminal.
+To explore Linux, you use the Terminal. <br>
 The Terminal is like a magic door — you type commands and it shows you results.
 Commands to move around
     • pwd — Show where you are (print working directory).